DarrenCoppinger/milestone-project-4/README.md

 - Review responsiveness on mobile screen size by using [Responsinator](https://www.responsinator.com/).

 #### Known Issues
-It was observed during testing that it would be from a design standpoint if the Drinks page didn't reload after clicking the "Add" button for an item.
-This results in the unfiltered Drinks page being reload instead of the filter applied by the user.
-This will be address in a future development sprint.
+It was observed during testing that it would be better, from a design standpoint, if the Drinks page didn't reload after clicking the "Add" button for an item.
+This results in the unfiltered Drinks page being reloaded instead of the filter results applied by the user.
+This will be addressed in a future development sprint.

 ### Automated Testing